 If you have questions about the Plans, please look for information on the University's Benefits website.
-You may also call the Benefits Division of the Office of Human Resources at (847) 491-4700, 9:00am to 4:00pm, Monday through Friday, or send an email to benefits@northwestern.edu.
+You may also call the Office of Human Resources at (847) 491-4700, 9:00am to 4:00pm, Monday through Friday, or send an email to AskHR@northwestern.edu.